The North Korea summit crumbled after China lined up against it

 And, in fact, there was a noticeable change in Pyongyang's public statements and private actions after Kim's second visit to China in two months on May 8, after not having visited China in six years.

-"Clearly China wants to position themselves to be a driver in this process," he said in an interview.
+"Clearly China wants to position themselves to be a driver in this process," he said.
 "They encouraged Kim Jong Un to step back from the summit."

 In recent days, Beijing has also provoked the U.S. by landing one of its bombers on a Chinese man-made island in the South China Sea, which is disputed territory.
 In retaliation, the Pentagon "disinvited" China Wednesday from participating in biennial military exercises in the region.

-China's Councilor Wang Yi, the country's top diplomat, called that decision "negative" and "non-constructive" at a State Department news conference with Secretary of State Pompeo yesterday.
+Wang Yi, China's top diplomat, called that decision "negative" and "nonconstructive" at a State Department news conference with Secretary of State Mike Pompeo on Wednesday.
 He said it was "unhelpful to mutual understanding between China and the U.S."

-Now, on top of escalating military tension and trade wars with China, the administration will also blame China for scuttling the president's hopes for an historic agreement with North Korea.
+Now, on top of escalating military tension and trade wars with China, the administration will also blame China for scuttling the president's hopes for a historic agreement with North Korea.

 The South Korean leader, elected on a platform of North-South reconciliation, was heavily invested in the summit succeeding, even putting his reputation on the line by taking Kim Jong Un by the hand to jointly step across the Demilitarized Zone.